fbpx

 Those who attend the IC shouldn’t be too concerned if they’re told it’s not a deal worth pursuing.
 This is how they learn.

-The “Do It With You” finds a deal for you and allows you the freedom to concentrate on your other affairs and prepare for your future as a business owner.
+The Accelerator+ finds a deal for you and allows you the freedom to concentrate on moving through our training materials which are designed to prepare you for your future as a business owner.

-Because Acquira's team does the hard work of finding, vetting, and presenting the deal to the Investment Committee, you save hundreds of hours of work (and the associated costs) that you can instead put toward planning for the business's future.
+Because Acquira's team does the hard work of finding, vetting, and presenting deals, you save hundreds of hours of work (and the associated costs) that you can instead put toward preparing for the business's future.

 Associated Costs

-If you opt to participate in Acquira's “Do It With You” program, there is an up-front cost of $75,000 to get you through the first two milestones of your business buying journey (From Accelerator to LOI).
-By the end of the journey, you pay a slight premium to ensure that you close on a deal, but still significantly less than if you were to go it alone.
+If you opt to participate in Acquira's Accelerator+ program, there is an up-front cost of $75,000 to get you through the first two milestones of your business buying journey (from Accelerator to LOI).
+The entirety of the fee is put towards your equity injection requirement by the SBA, see the bottom of this article for more information.

 With Acquira, this process takes an average of 60 days.
 Without Acquira, this process will usually take closer to four months simply because you don’t have the structure that Acquira’s training provides, you don’t have any accountability, and you don’t have the support.
 Acquira has a team of Virtual Assistants (VAs) that can help with many of the steps in this part of the process.